-There is no evidence of historical industrial processes or the storage of hazardous materials that could have given rise to significant land contamination.
+There is no evidence of historical industrial processes or the storage of hazardous materials that could have given rise to significant land contamination within the scheme extents.

 Factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.